trunk64/naknet/README.md

 # naknet
 Tentatively a botnet.
-Code orignally sourced from py-botnet by farhan3
+Code orignally sourced from Aoyama by Leeon123